When connecting WildFly / JBoss EAP to a Database cluster you need to provide an appropriate JDBC Connection String.

 In this example we are configuring our datasource to connect to a RAC made up of host1 and host2:

-MySQL Cluster is a real-time open source transactional database designed for fast, always-on access to data under high throughput conditions.
+MySQL / MariaDB Cluster is a real-time open source transactional database designed for fast, always-on access to data under high throughput conditions.

-In order to achieve load-balancing and failover across MySQL cluster you need to modify your jdbc Connection string adding the "loadbalance" keyword.
-To do load-balancing across the SQL nodes in MySQL Cluster, you would use a different JDBC connection string with the "loadbalance" keyword added:
+In order to achieve load-balancing and failover across MySQL cluster you need to modify your jdbc Connection string to specify the failover and load balancing mode: